Red-faced malkoha: Habitat

 The red-faced malkoha is a bird of dense forests, where it can be difficult to see despite its size and colour.
-It prefers low country wet zone forests, sub-montane forests, montane forests and riverine forests in few dry zone forests in Sri Lanka.
+It prefers low country wet zone forests, sub-montane forests, montane forests and riverine forests and in a few dry-zone forests in Sri Lanka.
 It can be seen in most of the largest rain forest patches in the wet zone and in dry zone Yala National Park, Lahugala National Park, Wasgamuwa National Park and Udawalawe National Park.

 Breeding biology

-It makes a deep cup nest in a well concealed foliage in sub canopy level, generally between 5-12 m height.
+It makes a deep cup nest in a well concealed foliage in sub canopy level, generally between 5-12 m in height.
 The typical clutch being 2-3 eggs.
-Both male and females are engaging in nest building process.
+Both male and females engage in nest building.

 Behaviour

 They are found in nearly half of the mixed-species foraging flocks in the Sinharaja area.

 Most of the individuals of Red-faced Malkohas which participate in the mixed-species bird flocks tend to prefer in the front of the flock.
 There is a high probability to see this cryptic bird in the flock if you observe the front half of the flock.